mdaffin/disconnected.systems/content/blog/2017-03-19-rover-rest-api.md

-+++
-date = "2017-03-19T17:20:50Z"
+---
+date: '2017-03-19T17:20:50Z'
-title = "Writing A Rest API For The Pi Rover" draft = false description = "Using the iron web framework to build a simple rest api for the raspberry pi zero w rover" slug = "rover-rest-api" tags = ["rust", "raspberry-pi", "iron", "rest"]
+description: Using the iron web framework to build a simple rest api for the raspberry pi zero w rover
-+++
+draft: false
+slug: rover-rest-api
+tags:
+- rust
+- raspberry-pi
+- iron
+- rest
+title: Writing A Rest API For The Pi Rover
+---

 *Updated on 2017-03-25: added a static file server and set cors headers*